flyzard/laravel-nova-nested-gallery/README.md

 # Attach a new relationship form to a resource

-Simply add a NestedForm into your fields.
+Simply add a NestedGallery into your fields.
 The first parameter must be an existing NovaResource class and the second parameter (optional) must be an existing HasOneOrMany relationship in your model.

 ```php
 namespace App\Nova;